ganrad/aks-aspnet-sqldb-rest/README.md

       ![alt tag](./images/H-22.PNG)

+### Advanced out of box Kubernetes (AKS) features

+In this section, we will explore a few advanced features provided by Kubernetes (AKS).

+1. Self-Healing of application containers (*Pods*)

+    Kubernetes periodically checks the health of application containers (Pods) deployed on cluster nodes.
+If an application *Pod* dies or terminates unexpectedly, the *Replication Controller* or *Deployment* automatically spawns another instance of the application Pod.

+    Login into the Linux VM via SSH.
+Use the Kubernetes CLI to delete the Claims API microservice Pod.
+Verify that the *Deployment* spawns another Pod instance almost instantaneously.
+Refer to the command snippet below.
+    ```
+    # List the pods in the 'development' namespace.
+Make a note of the pod name and the value
+    # under the AGE column
+    $ kubectl get pods -n development
+    #
+    # Delete the Claims API Pod by name (eg., aks-aspnetcore-lab-claims-api-xyz...)
+    $ kubectl delete pod <pod-name>
+    #
+    # List the pods in the 'development' namespace.
+Verify a new pod has been instantiated.
+    # Look under the column headers 'NAME' and 'AGE'.
+The Claims API pod should have a
+    # new name and it's age should be less than a minute.
+    $ kubectl get pods -n development
+    #
+    ```

+    Use a browser to invoke a Claims API end-point and verify the microservice is available and returns a valid response.

+2. Auto-scale application containers (*Pods*)

     Congrats!
 You have successfully used DevOps to automate the build and deployment of a containerized microservice application on Kubernetes.

 In this project, we experienced how DevOps tools, Microservices and Containers can be used to build next generation Web applications.
 These three technologies are changing the way we develop and deploy software applications and are driving digital transformation in enterprises today!